ynottonyshao/CSCE-315/Project 4/README.md

 1. Compile on Linux

-2. Make sure to to have Xming running to see the GUI!!
+2. Make sure Xming is running to see the GUI!!

 3. Either of the following both work (to run, type "./a.out")